Skip to content

 Q’eswachaka: Last Inca Bridge

-Inca architecture reached such a level of development that amazes the entire world.
+Inca architecture reached such a level of development that it amazes the entire world.
 The area of Cuzco is an example of this ingenuity.
 Three hours from the city, in the province of Cañas, in the district of Queue, is the Q’eswachaka bridge, declared an Intangible Cultural Heritage by UNESCO, which spans the Apurimac River.

 The material used for this suspension bridge is ichu, a grass from the highest regions of the Andes.
 The inhabitants of the rural municipalities of Perccaro, Huinchiri, Ccollana, and Qqewe gather every year to restore the bridge’s structure, given its age.
 The bridge’s restoration is associated with a ritual and feast lasting about four days, which begins with the payment of the apu Quinsallallawi in a traditional ceremony.